-Essential Course to demonstrate RN-BS Assignment descriptions RN-BS Standard (expected outcome) identify issues/problems, determine levels of prevention, specify interventions and evaluate a selected intervention based on the Public Health Intervention Wheel model. , Essential VIII Professionalism and Professional Values Professionalism and the inherent values of altruism, autonomy, human dignity, integrity, and social justice are fundamental to the discipline of nursing.
+Essential Course to demonstrate RN-BS Assignment descriptions RN-BS Standard (expected outcome) identify issues/problems, determine levels of prevention, specify interventions and evaluate a selected intervention based on the Public Health Intervention Wheel model.
+Essential VIII Professionalism and Professional Values Professionalism and the inherent values of altruism, autonomy, human dignity, integrity, and social justice are fundamental to the discipline of nursing.
 3100 Concepts of Nursing and Health Care Essential assignment Purpose: to engage in reflective thought regarding one's self-concept as a baccalaureate-prepared professional nurse.
 The student will evaluate and interpret their abilities regarding dimensions of professional practice based on the AACN Essentials of Baccalaureate Nursing for Professional Practice (2008).
 This self-reflection and evaluation will assist the student in articulating to self and others (sharing your voice) what it is to be a baccalaureate-prepared professional nurse.
 80% of the students will pass the assignment with a score of 75% or above.
-Essential IX Baccalaureate Generalist Nursing Practice The baccalaureate- graduate nurse is prepared to practice with patients, including individuals, families, groups, communities, and populations across the lifespan and across the continuum of healthcare environments.
-Family and Population Health Practicum Project Purpose: The CAP/CIP will provide an opportunity to assess a community and its population(s) to gain information to be able to identify real or potential problems for the population.
+Essential IX Baccalaureate Generalist Nursing Practice The baccalaureate- graduate nurse is prepared to practice with patients, including individuals, families, groups, communities, and populations across the lifespan and across the lifespan and across the continuum of healthcare environments.
+4120 Family and Population Health Practicum Community Assessment and Intervention Project Purpose: The CAP/CIP will provide an opportunity to assess a community and its population(s) to gain information to be able to identify real or potential problems for the population.
 The student will conduct community visits to develop a community assessment, identify issues/problems, determine levels of prevention, specify interventions and evaluate a selected intervention based on the Public Health Intervention Wheel model.
 80% of the students will pass each assignment with a score of 75% or above.
-Essential IX (2) Baccalaureate Generalist Nursing Practice The baccalaureate graduate understands and respects the variations of care, the increased complexity, and the increased use of healthcare resources inherent in caring for patients.
-4260 Evidence, Practice, and Research Evidence-based project The student will develop an evidence-based project in response to a clinical practice need identified in a place of employment or other clinical site.
+Essential IX (2)4260IBaccalaureateEvidence, Practice,IGeneralist Nursingand ResearchIPracticeiThe baccalaureatecgraduate understandscand respects thesvariations of care, therincreased complexity,i Evidence-based project The student will develop an evidence-based project in response to a clinical practice need identified in a place of employment or other clinical site.
 The project will include generation of a PICO(T) question, literature search and synthesis resulting in a practice change recommendation, systematic plan for implementation of the change, and creation of a poster illustrating the project.
 80% of the students will pass the assignment with a score of 75% or above.
-Essential IX (3) Baccalaureate Generalist Nursing Practice The baccalaureate- graduate nurse is Family and Population Health Practicum Family Assessment Paper Purpose: Student will apply the nursing process by completing a comprehensive family assessment in the context of the family living in a community, identify family response to health and illness concerns, plan appropriate nursing 80% of the students will pass the assignment with a score of 75% or above.
+Essential IX (3) Baccalaureate Generalist Nursing Practice The baccalaureate- graduate nurse is 4120 Family and Population Health Practicum Family Assessment Paper Purpose: Student will apply the nursing process by completing a comprehensive family assessment in the context of the family living in a community, identify family response to health and illness concerns, plan appropriate nursing 80% of the students will pass the assignment with a score of 75% or above.